 The Kendrick Farm HOA Board of Directors is an elected group of residential members that are charged with making decisions that are in the best interest of the community as a whole.
 Up until May 2012 the Board had 5 seats with two held by residents, and the other three held by Provident Development Company.
 As of our first election held in May 2012, there were 3 residential seats and the developer was no longer on the Board.
 At the second election held May 2013, the number of board seats was increased to 5, all held by residents.

-The current 2017/2018 Board consists of the following 5 residents: Scott Webster-President, Sam Robinson-Vice President, Janel Larter-Secretary, David Wilson-Treasurer, and Beth Turnabe.
+The current 2018 Board consists of the following 5 residents: Scott Webster-President, Sam Robinson-Vice President, Janel Larter-Secretary, Beth Turnabe-Treasurer, and Paula Wood.

 Company Names associate with Kendrick Farm...